At Philadelphia rally, Andrew Yang casts himself as underdog

 As Yang spoke, supporters waved signs that said “MATH” in bold white letters, as Yang has positioned himself as a data-driven candidate on a quest to Make America Think Harder.
 On Tuesday, Yang made a general-election pitch, saying he is one of the only candidates in the field who can attract a sizable share of Trump’s supporters and deliver Democrats the presidency.

-But Yang’s pursuit of the presidency is perhaps improbable.
 Months after launching his campaign, Yang remains near the bottom of most national polls, but his campaign already has fared better than those of some of the more traditional candidates.
 Yang was one of 10 candidates to appear onstage at the last presidential debate.
 And his campaign has outlasted those of a sitting U.S. senator and a sitting governor.

 His supporters say his candidacy provides a future-oriented platform that the sprawling Democratic field sorely needs.